compspec/compat-lib/README.md

 ```

 Next we would want to add some kind of cache to store file descriptors (or paths) and return something else.
+This could also be used in a compatibility context to figure out what a binary needs before running it, and give it to a scheduler,
+but I'm not sure that use case is of interest.

 ### 2. Compatibility Wrapper